Thomfele/nixos/flakes/README.md

 3) Note

-- Simply comment out what you do not want to install in flake.nix
+- Simply comment out what you do not want to install in "flake.nix"
 - Virtual machines in KVM use 'mbt' to boot properly in this setup
 - SSH is turned on by default
-- Change root password and login!
+- Change root password and login in "admin.default.nix"